mediacloud/backend/doc/controversies.markdown

 1. Go to http://localhost:3000/admin/cm (replace localhost:3000 with your mc web app).

-2. Click on 'create controversy' link on the left of the page.
+2. Click on 'create controversy' link on the right of the page.

 3. Fill out the controversy form with a solr query and a pattern that will return a good number of stories within your database.